sauterb/sauter-portfolio-site/content/authors/admin/_index.md

   url: https://wesrf.engr.oregonstate.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include the intersection of hardware and software, renewable energy, and algorithms.
+bio: My professional interests include the intersection of hardware and software, renewable energy, and algorithms.

 # Interests to show in About widget
 interests: